 Informed financial consent

-Breast Cancer Network Australia, Cancer Council Australia, CanTeen and Prostate Cancer Foundation of Australia have developed a Standard for Informed Financial consent as a key component of delivering quality care.
-The Standard supports doctors and practices to engage in activities that enable greater transparency around fees charged to enable patients to better consider the likely financial impact to them.
+Breast Cancer Network Australia, Cancer Council Australia, CanTeen and Prostate Cancer Foundation of Australia developed a Standard for Informed Financial Consent as a key component of delivering quality care.
+The Standard for Informed Financial Consent guides health professionals and practices to discuss the risks and benefits of treatment to include cost.
+It assists health professionals and practices to be transparent about their fees, informing patients of other health professionals involved in their care, and discussing care options such as where the same or similar benefit can be provided at less cost, to enable patients to better consider the likely financial impact of cancer care.

 Subscribe here to receive updates about the Standard for Informed Financial Consent, resources, and opportunities for consultation.

 *By subscribing, you agree to Cancer Council using the information needed for the purpose of this activity.

 Scroll down to see the organisations who have endorsed the Standard for Informed Financial Consent.

 Resources for health professionals

 Cancer Council has developed a template medical practices and health professionals can display within their practice to demonstrate their commitment to adopting the principles within the Standard for Informed Financial Consent.
 Please download the pledge for informed financial consent and consider registering your commitment here so that Cancer Council can follow-up about your experiences of informed financial consent with your patients.